Avid29/RenderSharp/csci711-docs/Assignment4/README.md

 ![image](RadialHSVGradient.png)

-The UnitY to UnitX colors have been replaced with an HSV wheel following this equation
+The UnitY to UnitX colors have been replaced with an HSV wheel following the following function

 ```cs
 float hf = hsv.X / 60;